Agreeing and Disagreeing in Collaborative Knowledge Graph Construction: An Analysis of Wikidata: Results

-We suggest that \textit{Properties for deletion, Property proposal}, and \textit{Requests for comments} discussion channels are the ones that are most likely to include threads with disagreements.
-For a sample of threads randomly selected from the tree discussion channels, we identified $30\%$ as controversial.
+\paragraph{Summary} We suggest that \textit{Properties for deletion, Property proposal}, and \textit{Requests for comments} discussion channels are the ones that are most likely to include threads with disagreements.
+For a sample of threads randomly selected from the three discussion channels, we identified $30\%$ as controversial.

 Our analysis shows that the discussion channel with the highest traffic (i.e., the most visited channel with the highest number of threads) is \textit{Requests for deletion}, presenting $66\%$ of the total threads ($316,469$ threads, and $681,842$ posts).
 This is followed by the \textit{User talk page} channel with $18\%$ of the total threads ($84,510$ threads, and $218,994$ posts).
 Figure~\ref{fig:stats1} shows (a) the number of threads and (b) the number of posts for the different discussion channels.